kammitama5/kammitama5.github.io/_posts/2023-03-08-Wednesday-March-8th.md

 - Finally, we ended up going to a bar and Taylor bought me a glass of red port wine.
 By the time I realized it was after midnight, I stumbled home, because I was used to getting up at 4 to work out in the mornings (the gyms in the hotel are amazing!).
 Then I ended up chatting with my roommate, Meng, until 2am, so I got about 2 hours of sleep, from a full day of getting up at 4 all the way to 2am the following day.
 But it was an exceptional birthday.
+- My feet hurt, though; as it turns out, I need to get better shoes, so I spent the last day resting them.

 ## Dinner
 - The final evening, there was also a dinner!